Mass Readings for the Palm Sunday Year C

 This prayer is based on Psalm 22, which is the responsorial psalm for Palm Sunday Year C. It is a prayer for when we feel like God is nowhere to be found.
 Psalm 22 is the psalm Jesus prayed from the cross when he quoted “Eli, Eli, lama sabachthani?
 My God, my God, why hast thou forsaken me?”

 This printable cryptogram is a fun way to introduce youth to the vocabulary for Lent and Triduum.
 Each word is encrypted and definitions are given.
 Youth must consider the definition and then decrypt the word.
+Use it for catechesis for Palm Sunday Year C.

 The Mass of the Lord’s Supper commemorates the last supper of Jesus Christ with his disciples, when the institution of the priesthood and the Eucharist took place.
 Holy Thursday is not a holy day of obligation, but you should consider attending with your whole family.